 3. If I Could Read Your Mind

-This was Gordon Lightfoot’s first American hit in 1971.
-Cash’s version was released in July 2006, nearly three years after his death.
+This was the great songwriter Gordon Lightfoot's first American hit in 1971.
+Cash's version was released in July 2006, nearly three years after his death.
 His voice breaks often and his pace quickens almost as if he knew the sand was slipping ever so faster.